-Volunteering is an integral part of the Tech Mahindra corporate philosophy.
-Associates engage with communities and young minds through partner NGOs to work towards sustainable change.
+Volunteering is an integral part of the Tech Mahindra’s corporate philosophy.
+Associates engage with communities and young minds via partner NGOs to work towards sustainable change.
 They work individually and in groups to ensure continuity, innovation and optimum efficiency while delivering the program.

-Our associates have been involved in teaching young children in municipal schools, mentoring teenagers preparing for competitive exams, organizing blood donation drives, apart from participating in sport meets, sponsoring exhibitions, sales, summer camps and marathons, celebrating special days with beneficiaries of partner organizations, etc. The team supports volunteering amongst all stakeholders, customers and professional associates.
+Our Associates have been involved various activities ranging from teaching young children in municipal schools, mentoring teenagers who are preparing for competitive exams, organizing blood donation drives, and participating in sport meets, sponsoring exhibitions, sales, summer camps and marathons, celebrating special days with beneficiaries of partner organizations, etc. The team supports volunteering amongst all stakeholders, customers and professional Associates.

-Vision 2015: The foundation aims at motivating Tech Mahindra associates to volunteer 10 percent of their free time for CSR activities.
-It seeks to appoint dedicated associates, called Super Volunteers, to carry out voluntary activities at all 8 locations.
-The Super Volunteers identify, work closely on, and manage volunteering activities at locations where the foundation does not have a physical office.
+Vision 2015: The foundation aims at motivating Tech Mahindra Associates to volunteer 10 percent of their free time for CSR activities.
+It seeks to appoint dedicated Associates (called Super Volunteers), to carry out voluntary activities at 8 of our locations.
+The Super Volunteers identify, work closely and manage volunteering activities at locations where the foundation does not have a physical office.

 Vision 2015 has identified and initiated special programs in the areas of Education, Vocational Training and Disability such as:

 - Initiating Shikshak Samman Awards in Mumbai, and School Samman Awards in Delhi to honor exemplary teachers

 - Establishing an In-Service Teacher Training Institute and a lab school in collaboration with East Delhi Municipal Corporation (EDMC)